swestastic/XY_GUI/README.md

 - Possibly add a quiver mode?
 Where it would show arrows rather than colors.
 This may be more resource intensive though

-- Dynamically update M rather than sweeping the lattice for Energy() after every move.
+- Dynamically update E and M rather than sweeping the lattice after every move.

 ## References